esnaaf1/Project_Team_2/README.md

 ### Training and testing dataset
 Using Scikit-learn's `train_test_split` module to split 75% of features (X) and target (y) data into training data and 25% for testing data.

+# Deliverable Two

+## Description of preliminary data pre-processing

+Find and drop total of 2399 missing data.
+Remaining 30162 rows of data for our machine learning model.

+Drop unnecessary columns: "fnlwgt", "education-num", "capital-gain", "capital-loss".

+Using `One-Hot Encoding` to fit and transform categorical variables.

+Using `StandardScaler` module standardizes the data so that the mean of each feature is 0 and standard deviation is 1.

+## Description of features used in the model

+1. Age: Current age (in years)
+2. Gender: Gender assigned at birth (Male/Female)
+3. Education-num: Years of education received (numerically, e.g. high school senior = 12)
+4. Education: Highest degree obtained (e.g. HS-grad, Bachelors)
+5. Occupation: Industry/role employed in (e.g. Exec-managerial, Craft-repair)
+6. Hours worked: Weekly hours employed (e.g. 40)

+## Description of how data was split for training/testing

+Using Scikit-learn's `train_test_split` module to split 75% of features (X) and target (y) data into training data and 25% for testing data.

 ### Explanation of model choice, including benefits and limitations

 - Random Forest vs. Logistic regression: